ibm-datapower/datapower-samples/apim-policies/README.md

  9. Verify all of the artifacts from “alice-policy” policy are there.

- 10. Make chages to the processing rules to implement your policy requirements. see: http://www-01.ibm.com/support/knowledgecenter/SSWHYP_4.0.0/com.ibm.apimgmt.policy.doc/capim_custpolicies_overview.html
+ 10. Make chages to the processing rules to implement your policy requirements.
+See: http://www-01.ibm.com/support/knowledgecenter/SSWHYP_4.0.0/com.ibm.apimgmt.policy.doc/capim_custpolicies_overview.html

  11. Export your “alice-policy-main” rule action, and give it the name “alice-policy” which after download will be “alice-policy.zip”.